sendgrid/sendgrid-nodejs/packages/inbound-mail-parser/README.md

 **This package is part of a monorepo, please see [this README](https://github.com/sendgrid/sendgrid-nodejs/blob/master/README.md) for details.**

-# Inbound Parse Service for the [Sendgrid Inbound Parse API](https://sendgrid.com/docs/API_Reference/Webhooks/inbound_email.html)
+# Inbound Parse Service for the [SendGrid Inbound Parse API](https://sendgrid.com/docs/API_Reference/Webhooks/inbound_email.html)
 This package helps get you started consuming and processing [Inbound Parse](https://sendgrid.com/docs/API_Reference/Webhooks/inbound_email.html) data.

 To be notified when this package is updated, please subscribe to email [notifications](https://dx.sendgrid.com/newsletter/nodejs) for releases and breaking changes.